 Any librarian at the COD Library will help you.
-If you want more in-depth help, seek assistance from the Nursing program specialist; that librarian is identified on Nursing-specific LibGuides along with contact information.
-Nursing-specific LibGuides
+If you want more in-depth help, seek assistance from the Nursing program specialist; that librarian is identified on Nursing-specific LibGuides along with contact information. http://library.collegeofthedesert.edu/nursing